rchain/rchain/docs/rholang/rholangtut.md

     for( @{ for( @{ Nil \/ 10 } <- @"chan2" ){ y } } <- @"chan1" ){ ... }

-Here `x` is a pattern within a pattern.
+Here `@{ Nil \/ 10 }` is a pattern within a pattern.
 In order for this to receive a message over `@"chan1"` and execute its body, the message has to have the form

     for( @{ Nil \/ 10 } <- @"chan2" ){ ... }

-When Rholang looks to see if the message matches the pattern, any instance of a pattern within a pattern must match character-by-character, up to alpha equivalence.
+When Rholang looks to see if the message matches the pattern, any instance of a pattern within a pattern must match character-by-character (up to a change in variable names).
 Thus, for example, while it might make intuitive sense that this would match because of the `\/`, a message such as

     for( @10 <- @"chan2" ){ ... }